Current Research

 Optimizing control of a freshwater invader in time and space

-Co-authors: Sarah Converse, Matt Chmiel, Andy Stites, Julian Olden
+Co-authors: Sarah Converse1, Matt Chmiel2, Andy Stites2, Julian Olden1

 The continued and growing impacts of invasive freshwater fishes has prompted many natural resource agencies to implement control programs with the goal of population suppression or eradication.
 Mechanical removal is the favored control method with respect to cost and reduced likelihood of collateral damage, yet its past success in achieving species management goals varies substantially.
 Control programs that optimally allocate removal effort across space and time offer promise for improving invasive species suppression or eradication, especially given the limited resources available to these programs.
 Here we leveraged two intensive fish eradication programs for green sunfish (Lepomis cyanellus) in intermittent streams of the Bill Williams River in Arizona, USA, to explore alternative management strategies involving variable allocation of removal effort in time and space and compare static versus dynamic decision rules to guide actions.
 We used Bayesian hierarchical modeling to estimate demographic parameters using existing removal data.
 We show strong evidence that both removal programs led to successful eradication, with 0.39 probability of eradication (i.e., <2 individuals remaining) in McGee Wash and East Ash Creek.
 Alternative management strategies were then simulated, revealing the importance of continued sampling after zero fish are captured and the increased efficiency of dynamic management.
 Simulated alternative management strategies revealed that population suppression could be achieved with fewer locations sampled via dynamic management based on catch rate, compared to randomly sampled locations.
 High removal frequency and program duration, including continued collections even after no fish were previously captured, contributed to eradication success.

 Map of tributaries within Trout Creek, AZ watershed where the Arizona Game and Fish Department (AZGFD) conducted green sunfish removals.
 Removal sites are identified by points.
 Panel A is the watershed including all removal sites, panel B is East Ash Creek, and panel C is McGee Wash.
-Panel D is AZGFD staff using a seine net to remove fish (photo credit AZGFD), panel E is a net full of green sunfish (photo credit Julian Olden), panel F is one of the pools in McGee Wash (photo credit AZGFD), and panel G is a close up of a green sunfish caught in Burro Creek within the Bill Williams River Basin, AZ (photo credit Jessica Diallo).
+Panel D is AZGFD biologist David Partridge using a backpack electrofisher to remove fish from East Ash Creek (photo credit Gregg Cummins), panel E is a net full of green sunfish (photo credit Julian Olden), panel F is one of the pools in McGee Wash (photo credit Andy Stites), and panel G is a close up of a green sunfish caught in Burro Creek within the Bill Williams River basin, AZ (photo credit Jessica Diallo).
+Bottom left inset shows the greater region with the Bill Williams River basin in dark brown and a red star identifying the location of green sunfish removals.

 Model estimated green sunfish population (line) and number removed (grey bars) over time in McGee Wash, Arizona.
 Insets show posterior probability distributions of the total population at the start (upper left) and end (lower right) of the removal program.
 Grey ribbon represents the 95% credible interval.

-Fish invaders cause a lifetime of trophic change in native desert fishes
+Fish invaders invoke a lifetime of trophic change in native desert fishes

 Invasive fishes modify the structure and function of riverine food webs through their presence and competitive and predatory interactions with native fishes.
 The degree of trophic plasticity of native fishes at different life stages in response to invaders is unknown.
 This research provides insight into life-long trends in dietary isotope values using fish eye lenses that grow incrementally and are comprised of metabolically inert, proteinaceous tissue.
 The findings demonstrate significant shifts in 13C/12C and 15N/14N throughout an individual’s lifetime that vary ontogenetically and differ for native species in native-only versus mixed native-invasive fish assemblages.
 Trophic level generally increases throughout ontogeny, with native fishes in mixed assemblages displaced to a lower trophic position compared to native-only.
 Native fish conservation should consider how invasive fishes impact native fishes at multiple life stages, with implications for individual growth and population persistence.